Garden orchids: planting, cultivating and maintaining

 Cypripedium calceolus: Botanical illustration

-The flowers of Bletilla striata, Epipactis gigantea and Pleione formosana
+The flowers of Bletilla striata, Epipactis gigantea, and Pleione formosana

 The most delicate flowers are undoubtedly those of the Habenaria radiata.
 Small in size (about 3 cm in diameter) and entirely white, they resemble tiny doves ready to take flight.
-Conversely, the most impressive flowers are those of the Cypripedium, particularly the species Cypripedium kentuckiense, which reach up to 12-13 cm in diameter and consist of a large white throat (lip), surrounded by long, slender purple sepals.
+In contrast, the most impressive flowers are those of the Cypripedium, particularly the species Cypripedium kentuckiense, which can reach up to 12-13 cm in diameter and consist of a large white throat (lip), surrounded by long, slender purple sepals.

 The flowers of the Pleiones and Bletillas resemble those of indoor orchids, grown in pots in homes.
 They look like the flowers of the Cattleya.

-The flowers of Calanthe tricarinata, Cypripedium kentuckiense and Habenaria radiata
+The flowers of Calanthe tricarinata, Cypripedium kentuckiense, and Habenaria radiata

-There are also variegated orchids: this is the case, for example, with Bletilla ‘Alba Variegata’ and Bletilla ‘Gotemba Stripes’.
-The Epipactis gigantea ‘Night Serpentine’, on the other hand, stands out for its purple foliage.
-The Calanthe argenteostriata has very beautiful green foliage streaked with silvery grey.
+There are also variegated orchids: for example, the Bletilla ‘Alba Variegata’ and the Bletilla ‘Gotemba Stripes’.
+The Epipactis gigantea ‘Night Serpentine’ stands out for its purple foliage.
+The Calanthe argenteostriata has very beautiful green leaves streaked with silver-grey.

 Most garden orchids are deciduous.
-This is the case, for example, with Cypripediums, Pleiones, Bletillas, Dactylorhiza and Epipactis.
+This is the case, for example, with Cypripediums, Pleiones, Bletillas, Dactylorhiza, and Epipactis.
 After flowering, the foliage withers, and the plant then goes dormant.
 It is important that the soil is well-draining and does not become waterlogged in winter, otherwise the pseudobulbs may rot.

 After flowering, orchids produce capsules that open at maturity to release a multitude of tiny seeds, resembling dust.
 They are dispersed by the wind.
-The seeds do not contain the nutrient reserves allowing germination: they must associate with a fungus (symbiosis), which will provide them with the necessary elements.
+The seeds do not contain the nutrient reserves needed for germination: they must associate with a fungus (symbiosis), which will provide them with the necessary elements.
 They therefore need the fungus to feed, which makes them difficult to propagate by sowing.

-Unlike most orchids, Bletilla does not live in symbiosis with a fungus, making it much easier to establish in the garden.
+Unlike most orchids, the Bletilla does not live in symbiosis with a fungus, making it much easier to establish in the garden.

 The main varieties